Louisiana Creole people: French Indians in Louisiana

 The coureurs des bois and soldiers borrowed canoes and moccasins.
-Many of them ate native food such as wild rice and various meats, like bear and dog.
-The colonists were often dependent on the Native Americans for food.
-Creole cuisine is the heir of these mutual influences: thus, sagamité, for example, is a mix of corn pulp, bear fat and bacon.
-Today jambalaya, a word of Seminole origin, refers to a multitude of recipes calling for meat and rice, all very spicy.
-Sometimes shamans succeeded in curing the colonists thanks to traditional remedies, such as the application of fir tree gum on wounds and Royal Fern on rattlesnake bites.
+Many ate native food, such as wild rice, bears, and dogs.
+The colonists were often dependent on Native Americans for food.
+Creole cuisine is the heir of these mutual influences: thus, sagamité, for example, is a mix of corn pulp, bear fat, and bacon.
+Today "jambalaya" refers to a number of different of recipes calling for spicy meat and rice.
+Sometimes medicine men succeeded in curing colonists thanks to traditional remedies, such as the application of fir tree gum on wounds and Royal Fern on rattlesnake bites.

-Many French colonists both admired and feared the military power of the Native Americans, though some governors from France scorned their culture and wanted to keep racial purity between the whites and Indians.
-In 1735, interracial marriages without the approval of the authorities were prohibited in Louisiana.
-However, by the 1750's in New France, the idea of the Native Americans became one of the "Noble Savage," that Indians were spiritually pure and played an important role in the natural purity of the New World.
-Native Americans did marry French settlers, with Indian women being consistently considered as good wives to foster trade and help create offspring.
-Their intermarriage created a large métis (mixed French Indian) population In New France.
+Many French colonists both admired and feared the Indigenous peoples' military power.
+At the same time, some French governors looked down on their culture and sought to keep a clear divide between the white settlers and Indians.
+In 1735, interracial marriages were prohibited in Louisiana without the authorities' approval.
+However, by the 1750s in New France, the Native Americans came under the myth of the Noble Savage, holding that Indians were spiritually pure and played an important role in the New World's natural purity.
+Indian women were consistently considered to be good wives to foster trade and help create offspring.
+Their intermarriage created a large métis (mixed French Indian) population.

-In spite of some disagreements (some Indians killed farmers' pigs, which devastated corn fields), and sometimes violent confrontations (Fox Wars, Natchez uprisings, and expeditions against the Chicachas), the relationship with the Native Americans was relatively good in Louisiana.
-French imperialism was expressed through some wars and the slavery of some Native Americans.
+In spite of disagreements (some Indians killed farmers' pigs, which devastated corn fields) and sometimes violent confrontations (Fox Wars, Natchez uprisings, and Chickasaw Wars), the relationship with Native Americans was relatively good in Louisiana.
+French imperialism was expressed through wars and the enslavement of some Native Americans.
 But most of the time, the relationship was based on dialogue and negotiation.